 Basel looked likely to advance after beating Valencia 3-0 in Switzerland last week, a result which left Pizzi "ashamed" of how his side had performed in the first leg.

 However, the Argentine coach promised to do "everything possible" to turn the tie around and came good on his pledge as Valencia produced a stunning comeback on Thursday.

-Youngster Paco Alcacer opened the scoring and Juan Vargas made it 2-0 minutes later to give the home side the initiative they needed before half-time.
-Alcacer added another after the break and completed his hat-trick in extra time after Marcelo Diaz and Gaston Sauro had both been sent off.
+Youngster Paco Alcacer opened the scoring and Juan Vargas made it 2-0 minutes later to give the home side the initiative it needed before halftime.
+Alcacer added another after the break and completed his hat trick in extra time after Marcelo Diaz and Gaston Sauro had both been sent off.

 Juan Bernat then rounded off a memorable night for the home side in an amazing 5-0 win.

 |Deportivo La Coruna 5-4 AC Milan (Champions League, 2003-04)